mbernste/mbernste.github.io/_posts/2022-06-11-linear_independence.md

 A very important concept in the study of vector spaces is that of _linear independence_.
 At a high level, a set of vectors are said to be **linearly independent** if you cannot form any vector in the set using any combination of the other vectors in the set.
 If a set of vectors does not have this quality -- that is, a vector in the set can be formed from some combination of others -- then the set is said to be **linearly dependent**.

 In this post, we will first present a more fundamental concept, the _span_ of a set of vectors, and then move on to the definition for linear independence.
-Finally, we will discuss high-level intuition for why the concept of linearly independence is so important.
+Finally, we will discuss high-level intuition for why the concept of linear independence is so important.

 Span
 ----